 What is the difference between individual, concessionary and organisation membership?

-We recommend that schools and other organisations sign up for £100 annual organisational membership as it allows all staff to take advantage of our member benefits including access to member-only PSHE resources, regular updates on policy and practice, personalised support and more.
+Schools and other organisations should sign up for £120 annual organisational membership as it allows all staff to take advantage of our member benefits including access to member-only PSHE resources, regular updates on policy and practice, personalised support and more.

-Individual membership are £35 a year and allow one person to access these benefits.
+Individual memberships are £45 a year and allow one person to access these benefits.
 A concessionary rate of £15 is available to trainee teachers, newly qualified teachers and teaching assistants for their first year of membership.

 Visit our membership section for an overview of member benefits, types of membership and the online registration form.